rzeldent/esp32-openweather-ttgo/README.md

 Current state: [hardware.png](https://github.com/rzeldent/TTGO-OpenWeather/blob/develop/hardware.png)

 At the moment the basic functionality is working: Time is updated, API is queried and temperature, humidity, pressure, weather description and icons are shown.
-So it it functioning and can be used immediately!
+So it is functioning and can be used immediately!

+Update the settings.h with your location and openwaether api id.

 However, there are still two buttons left on the TTGO-T-Display so room for improvement like: